singhunique/GradeTrackerApplication/README.md

-# Studen  azt Grade Tracking Application
+# Student Grade Tracking Application

 ## Project Overview
 This project is a **Student Grade Tracking Application** developed as part of the **B202 Advanced Programming** module at Gisma University of Applied Sciences.